blu256/duh/README.md

    M  print memory map
    T  print stack trace
    P  print cell information
+   R  print register information
 ```

 All other symbols are ignored by design.

 The language itself is prone to change, major breakages etc. Keep in mind I'm doing this just for fun (and as a practice in C ;-)

+## Notes

+### Register

+Apart from the main memory there is one additional register, which can be accessed and modified with the `~` instruction.

+The register can store a value temporary.
+You could even use it to move values in memory!